amit08255/state-observables/README.md

 ## Updating Value

 The `next` method allows you to update value in an observable.
 For every call to this method all subscriber function is executed.
-The optional second parameter accepts boolean value to either update the state JSON or overwrite it with passed JSON value.
+The optional second parameter accepts boolean value to either update the state JSON or overwrite it with passed JSON value. **When overwriting all subscribers will be called.**

 ```ts
 observable.next(value, shouldOverWrite);